This website is run by Wigan Council. We want as many people as possible to be able to use this website on a variety of

 Third party content

-Within the Family Information Service we have content which is provided to us by third party organisations within the community.
+Within Our Town Directory we have content which is provided to us by third party organisations within the community.
 Whilst we advise on best practice, we have not paid for or developed the content ourselves and therefore the content is within someone else’s control.